Tweezer Top Candlestick Pattern:

-In this lesson, we'll look at how the 'Tweezer Top' candlestick pattern signals a price turnaround following a bullish run, as well as a trading technique that employs it.
+In this lesson, we'll explore how the 'Tweezer Top' candlestick pattern signals a price reversal after a bullish run.
+We'll also discuss a trading strategy that effectively utilizes this pattern.

 Name:Tweezer top